2024 Summer Community Service Fellowship Program

 ***Students also have the flexibility of locating an organization with which to work in the HCSC's territorial area.

-***Preference is given to internships located in Connecticut, but the Club will consider internships elsewhere.
+***Preference is given to internships located in Connecticut; however, the Club will consider internships elsewhere.

 Approved Host Organizations

-The Harvard Club of Southern Connecticut has partnered with the following "host organizations" who will consider offering remote fellowship positions to student applicants for the Summer of 2021.
+The Harvard Club of Southern Connecticut has partnered with the following "host organizations" which are offering in-person fellowship positions to student applicants for the Summer of 2024.

 Common Ground - Sustainable Farm Apprentice or Farm & Nature Summer Camp Teacher